$0 Northwest Territories Adoption Quick-Start Checklist

 For families trying to plan financially, here is a realistic range based on adoption type:

-Private domestic adoption: $644 in HSS fees, $3,000 to $8,000 in legal fees depending on complexity, travel if parties are in different regions.
-Tax credit applies to eligible expenses.
+Private domestic adoption: $644 in HSS fees, $2,000 to $5,000 in private legal fees, and travel if parties are in different regions.
+Ask CRA about the tax treatment of eligible expenses.

-Intercountry adoption: $644 in territorial fees, $20,000 to $50,000 in agency, travel, and foreign government fees.
-Federal tax credit applicable.
+Intercountry adoption: $644 in territorial fees, with total international adoption costs of $30,000 or more and potentially $50,000+, including agency, travel, and foreign government fees.
+Ask CRA about eligible expenses.
 No territorial subsidy.

 None of these numbers are guaranteed — they reflect the realistic range based on NWT fee schedules and typical legal billing.
 Your situation may fall above or below depending on complexity, whether consents are contested, and how far you are from Yellowknife.